marq24/UUID0xFD6FTracer/README.md

 # UUID 0xFD6F Tracer ![AppLogo](/app/src/main/res/mipmap-hdpi/ic_launcher_round.png)
 ## English
-Main purpose of the app is to scann your current enviroment for active devices running an application that make use of Google's & Apple's exposurenotification Framework - this Framework ist use by some Corona App's in order to exchange information between mobile phones.
+Main purpose of the app is to scan your current environment for active devices running an application that make use of Google's & Apple's ExposureNotification Framework - this Framework ist use by some Corona App's in order to exchange information between mobile phones.

 So this app will show you how many other devices are currently visible to your running Corona-App (like the Corona-Warn-App from the RKI) - So when you are at a place with some people you can judge how confident you could be concerning the possibility to be warned if anybody in this group will report to be infected later.